Clausen

 relative humidity is not

-more than 50%.
+50%.
 Paper absorbs moisture, atmospheric

 pollutants, and

-excessive moisture can
+excessive moisture

-wrinkle pages, warp bindings, and in extreme cases,
+can wrinkle pages, warp bindings, and in extreme cases,

 cause mildew.
-Generally,

-the moderate Colorado climate is kind to paper
+Generally, the moderate Colorado climate is kind to paper

 and bookcloth.

-humidity and temps. not
+humidity and temps. not over 70° f.

-over 70° f.
-Leather bindings should not
+Leather bindings should not be treated

 with any type of